Sofia: Top 10 Things to do

 Where to stay in Sofia

 We stayed at the Arena di Serdica Boutique Hotel.
 This isn’t where we booked; we had a reservation at another hotel further out of town with a pool.
 But when we arrived, our intended hotel had a problem and moved us.
-The Arena di Serdica is a very nice, centrally located hotel.
-It doesn’t have a pool – when builders started digging the hotel’s foundations, they discovered Roman remains, which have been excavated and incorporated into the hotel’s design.
+The Arena di Serdica is a very nice, conveniently centrally located hotel.
+It doesn’t have a pool.
+Apparently there was one in the plans, but when builders started digging the hotel’s foundations, they discovered Roman remains, which have been excavated and incorporated into the hotel’s design.

 Arena di Serdica Hotel Foyer